casper-network/docs/source/docs/casper/design/casper-design.md

 Please note that Casper will not refund any amount of unused gas.

 This decision is taken to incentivize the [Casper Runtime Economics](/economics/runtime.md#runtime-economics) by efficiently allocating the computational resources.
-The [consensus-before-execution model](/economics/runtime.md#consensus-before-execution-basics-of-payment) implements the mechanism to encourage the optimized gas consumption from the user-side and to prevent the overuse of block space by poorly handled deploys.
+The [consensus-before-execution model](/economics/runtime.md#consensus-before-execution-basics-of-payment) implements the mechanism to encourage the optimized gas consumption from users and to prevent the overuse of block space by poorly handled deploys.

 :::